mrazomej/phd/src/chapter_05/section_09_empirical_fixes.md

 link](https://www.rpgroup.caltech.edu/chann_cap/src/theory/html/empirical_constants.html)
 as an annotated Jupyter notebook.)

-In [@Fig:ch3_fig03](C) in the main text, we show that our minimal model has a systematic deviation on the gene expression noise predictions compared to the experimental data.
+In [@Fig:ch3_fig03](C), we show that our minimal model has a systematic deviation on the gene expression noise predictions compared to the experimental data.
 This systematics will need to be addressed on an improved version of the minimal model presented in this work.
 To guide the insights into the origins of this systematic deviation in this appendix, we will explore the model's empirical modifications to improve the agreement between theory and experiment.

 ### Multiplicative Factor for the Noise